Kadorium/analise_grafica/README.md

 A comprehensive modular trading analysis platform with Python backend and HTML frontend that enables users to analyze stocks, implement technical indicators, backtest trading strategies, and optimize parameters without writing any code.

+**Note:** The frontend JavaScript is now fully modular.
+The main entry point is `frontend/js/main.js`, which imports and initializes all feature modules in `frontend/js/modules/` and shared utilities in `frontend/js/utils/`.
+Legacy files (such as the old `app.js`) are archived in `frontend/js/_archive/` and should not be modified.
+See `frontend/README_frontend.md` for details.

 ## 📋 Table of Contents

 - [Features](#-features)